JoseD-Lopez/sparta_mobile_testing/README.md

 # sparta_mobile_testing
-android test using Appium and Android studio
+Android test using Appium and Android studio